Pier 11/Wall Street: NY Waterway

-NY Waterway operates ferries to points along the Hudson River Waterfront Walkway in Hudson County, New Jersey (such as Weehawken Port Imperial, Hoboken Terminal, and Paulus Hook Ferry Terminal) and to South Amboy, New Jersey.
+NY Waterway operates ferries to points along the Hudson River Waterfront Walkway in Hudson County, New Jersey (such as Weehawken Port Imperial, Hoboken Terminal, and Paulus Hook Ferry Terminal) and to South Amboy and Belford, New Jersey along the Raritan Bayshore.

 NY Waterway also operates the IKEA Express Shuttle to the IKEA store in Red Hook, Brooklyn.
 The ferry was formerly operated by New York Water Taxi.